spatie/schema-org/README.md

 ## Usage

-All types can be instantiated though the `Spatie\SchemaOrg\Schema` factory class, or with the `new` keyword.
+All types can be instantiated through the `Spatie\SchemaOrg\Schema` factory class, or with the `new` keyword.

 ``` php
 $localBusiness = Schema::localBusiness()->name('Spatie');